konveyor/tackle-test-generator-cli/doc/user_guide.md

 # Tackle-Test CLI User Guide

 The core capability provided by the CLI is automated generation of unit test cases for Java classes.
 The tests can be generated using different tools/strategies, and with or without assertions.
-The generated tests can be executed in different ways: (1) via the CLI, (2) using `ant` or `maven`, or (3) in an IDE.
+The generated tests can be executed in different ways: (1) via the CLI, (2) using `ant`, `maven` or `gradle`, or (3) in an IDE.

 In this guide, we provide detailed description of the test-generation and test-execution capabilities, along with explanation of various configuration options that control the behavior of the CLI and the core test-generation engine.